Today, I will review my best third-party E-mount lenses for APS-C or crop sensor cameras.

-The focus ring is firm and accurate and is electronically coupled to your camera.
+The focus ring is firm, accurate, and electronically coupled to your camera.

-Although it is a mainly plastic build, it does feel well put together and somewhat reliable as a whole.
+Although it is a mainly plastic build, it feels well put together and somewhat reliable.

 You get what you pay for, but as I said, there’s value to be had here.

-Let’s start with the autofocus.
-When it comes to video, this is definitely not the fastest focusing lens.
+Let’s start with autofocus.
+When it comes to video, this is not the fastest-focusing lens.

-However, it’s pleasantly accurate, and another nice thing about it is it’s basically silent.
+However, it’s pleasantly accurate, and another nice thing about it is it’s silent.

-The autofocus does perform better instills rather than video, but it’s perfectly acceptable for both.
+The autofocus performs better instills than video, but it’s acceptable for both.

-However, if you tend to venture outside of that, it will be noticeably soft quite fast, and that’s a bit disappointing, especially when you stop down to F4; there’s a tiny bit of improvement but not much.
+However, if you tend to venture outside that, it will be noticeably soft quite fast, which is a bit disappointing.

-So, all in all, this lens does suffer a little bit in the corners and is by no means anything extraordinary when it comes to sharpness.
+So, all in all, this lens does suffer a little bit in the corners and is by no means anything extraordinary regarding sharpness.